 In Virginia, Sustainable Chesapeake initiated the Virginia Nutrient Management Leadership Team (VNMLT), a group of stakeholders including agricultural, industry, and conservation professionals, to develop strategies to expand the adoption of nutrient management planning on farms in Virginia.
 Nutrient management plans provide guidance on fertilizer and manure application rate, timing, and method to promote robust crop production and protect water quality.
 They can save farmers money on fertilizer by avoiding over-application.
 The Chesapeake Bay Program estimates that implementing nutrient management plans can reduce nutrient loss to surface waters by 5 to 9.25 percent for total nitrogen, and 8 to 10 percent for total phosphorus, depending on the type of crop and fertilizer source.
 The VNMLT is currently in the process of gathering feedback from farmers and industry professionals on how to engage more farmers in the nutrient management planning process.

 The National Fish and Wildlife Foundation Chesapeake Bay Stewardship Program, providing resources for the Farm Manure-to-Energy Initiative, our efforts to expand adoption of manure injection technologies, and to achieve regional phosphorus balance in the region.
+The National Fish and Wildlife Foundation has provided key leadership necessary to leverage private foundation matching funds necessary to secure federal grant dollars, bring resources needed to implement these project.

 The U.S. EPA Innovative Nutrient and Sediment Reduction Program has provided support for the Farm Manure-to-Energy Initiative, the subsurface application of manure project, and efforts to achieve regional phosphorus balance.
 The U.S. Environmental Protection agency and the Chesapeake Bay Program’s Innovative Nutrient and Sediment Reduction grants program supports efforts within the Chesapeake Bay watershed to accelerate nutrient and sediment reductions with innovative, sustainable, and cost-effective approaches.